zeh-almeida/mublog/src/pages/en-us/posts/project_waterfall.md

 Ok, this gives a much clearer idea of `how` that `requirement` will be fulfilled, though my example is clearly not a real one, it is just used to illustrate the situation.

 Now that we have both the `list of requirements we must achieve` and `how each and every requirement should be implemented` we can finally move ahead.

+## [>](#index) <i class="fa-regular fa-compass"></i> Navigate the Sea Charts

+> Alright: we got ourselves a boat on the water with the destination set, great!
+How do we navigate there?

+After the `requirements` became `business rules` we now have our `whats`, `whys` and `hows`, so what is missing?

+In simple terms, we need to know in which way our `business rules` will interact with each other.
+We have already established those `rules` are connected but they do not cross over each other, so we must find a way to make them live together,

+That's when the `design phase` comes in.
+Sure, it does look like it arrived late at the party but it really didn't.
+In order for the `design` to complete it's goals, said goals **MUST** be unequivocally clear and we just only reached that stage with our `business rules`.

+Keeping with our `civil engineering theme` in the examples, this phase would be analogous to the `architecture design`: You know the limitations of `walls` and `rooms` so you have to `design` the `project` in such a way as to optimize the usage according to the `business rules`.

+### <i class="fa-solid fa-compass-drafting"></i> Uncharted Territory

+> It is possible your map does not have a route for the destination you desire.

+While organizing the many `business rules` and their connections, it may be impossible to accomodate them all.

+Imagine, if you will, that you need your first floor to have a certain amount of rooms and your `business rules` determined that rooms must have a specific size.

+What would happen if there is physically no more space to fit all rooms according to the `rules`?
+Well, it means the `project is bust`.

+Realistically, this problem _could_ and really, **should** have been caught during the `analysis` phase but sometimes the complexity and minute details of the `business requirements` take a little longer to creep up.

 ## [>](#index) <i class="fa-solid fa-person-digging"></i> Still Under Construction